 An opening is anticipated for the second half of December, said Peter Keelan, one of the principal officers with Equinox Square Associates.
 Subway had explored opening a restaurant late last year and was considering the building which had been the home of Real Sports, next door to McDonalds.
-That scenario failed to work out, largely due to concerns around the lack of sufficient parking spaces, Keelan said, and the project never got off the ground.

 "We had heard Subway was looking around so we did some digging," he said.